disq/pylive555/README.txt

-Mike McCandless, mikemccand at gmail.com

 This contains a small Python wrapper around the Live555 Streaming Media APIs, so that you can load video frames.
 It only wraps a tiny, tiny subset of all of Live555's APIs, specifically the APIs necessary to pull frames via RTSP/RTP from an IP camera.

-I've only tested on Linux with Python 3, with the surprisingly excellent Lorex LNB2151/LNB2153 cameras, with H264 video.
+I've only tested on Linux with Python 3, with the surprisingly excellent Hikvision DS-2CD2432F-IW cameras, with H264 video.
 Please report back if you succeed with other cameras.

 INSTRUCTIONS: